- Pain in the ball of the foot just under the toes extending down into the top of the arch

 Where is the adductor hallucis muscle?

 The adductor hallucis is on the bottom of the foot and divides into two heads.
-The first head runs across the bottom of the foot below the four small toes.
-The second head attaches to a bone of the lower big toe and connects to a bone in front of the heel.
+One head attaches to the bottom of the bone of the big toe and runs across the bottom of the foot below the four small toes.
+The other head attaches to the same bone at the bottom of the big toe and connects to a bone in front of the heel.

 What movements does the adductor hallucis control?